chrivand/amp-mssp-events-to-snow/README.md

 ![](screenshots/mssp-amp-user-prompt.png)

+> **Note:** Please note that the credentials are base 64 encoded, however are stored in the global table variable.
+SecureX is secured with MFA, but this still needs to be taken into consideration.

 ## Import the second workflow to retrieve AMP events and create SecureX and ServiceNow incidents.

 ### Required workflows, targets, accounts keys, global variables